Market Analysts see Marvell Technology Inc [MRVL] gaining to $80. Time to buy?

 Sponsored

-The results of the trading session contributed to over 14161264 shares changing hands.
-Over the past one week, the price volatility of Marvell Technology Inc stands at 3.76% while the volatility over the past one month is 3.57%.
+Marvell Technology, Inc. (NASDAQ: MRVL), a leader in data infrastructure semiconductor solutions, and leading cabling and system partners Amphenol, Keysight Technologies, Molex and TE Connectivity (TE) this week are demonstrating copper interconnects powered by Marvell® 224G long-reach (LR) DSP SerDes operating at 200 Gbps per lane or faster, a critical milestone in the race to scale accelerated infrastructure for AI and cloud workloads.

+The daily chart for MRVL points out that the company has recorded 8.31% gains over the past six months.

-The market cap for MRVL stock reached $58.82 billion, with 864.50 million shares outstanding and 857.31 million shares in the current float.
-Compared to the average trading volume of 10.53M shares, MRVL reached a trading volume of 14161264 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 10.76M shares, MRVL reached to a volume of 11371519 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Cantor Fitzgerald have made an estimate for Marvell Technology Inc shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on January 23, 2024.